 In 2020, Fresno's citywide median household income was \$53,368 which was below the Fresno County median income of \$57,109 and the statewide median income of \$78,672.
-Median incomes by racial group, shown below in Figure 1E-3.4, vary greatly.
+Median incomes by racial group, shown below in Figure 1E-3.33.4, vary greatly.
 White and Asian households had median incomes that are very close at \$63,517 and \$63,460 respectively.
-Hispanic households had a median income that was approximately \$17,500 less than White and Asian households at \$45,984 while Black or African American households had the lowest median household income at \$34,361.
-These trends are also displayed for the whole of Fresno County where Hispanic households had a median income of \$47,141 compared to \$70,763 for White households and \$68,274 for Asian households while Black or African American households had a median income of \$39,621.
+Hispanic households had a median income that was approximately \$17,500 less than wwhite and Asian households at ;-\$45,984_for Hispanic households compared to \$63,517 for white households while Black or African American households had the lowest median household incomes at (\$34,361), while Asian households in Fresno had the second highest median income in the city (\$63,460).
+These trends are also displayed for the whole of Fresno County where Hispanic households had a median income of \$47,141 compared to \$70,763 for wwhite, non-Hispanic, households and \$68,274 for Asian households(a difference near \$23,600) while By comparison, Black or African American households had a median income of \$39,621, and Asian households had a median income of \$63,460.

-Figure 1E-3.5 displays the distribution of households in the city by median household incomes.
-North, northwest, west, and east neighborhoods of the city, including portions of the Woodward Park, Bullard, West, and Roosevelt community areas, have the highest median incomes relative to the rest of the city.
+Figure 1E-3.43.5 displays the distribution of households in the city by median household incomes.
+NorthwestNorth, northwest, west, and east neighborhoods of the city, including portions of the Woodward Park, Bullard, and West, and Roosevelt community areas, have the highest median incomes relative to the rest of the city.
 Census block groups that most closely match the city's median incomes (\$50,000-\$87,100) and are generally in line with the statewide average median income of \$78,672, are located in between the highest and lowest median income neighborhoods.
 While the city's average annual median income was \$53,368, most of the city has incomes that are less than \$50,000.
 Compared to the trends in residential integration and segregation shown in Figure 1E-3.3 above, incomes tend to be lowest where there is "low to medium segregation" and "high POC segregation," particularly in Downtown and inner core neighborhoods, such as west Fresno adjacent to SR 99, south Fresno, Jane Addams and Jefferson.
 Residents in high poverty areas tend to have lower levels of access to opportunity due to the absence of critical resources and disinvestment in their communities.
 As poverty increases, disparities in access to opportunities often increase among population groups and disadvantaged communities become even more isolated.

-Figure 1E-3.4: Median Household Income by Race, Fresno, 2020
+Figure 1E-3.33.4: Median Household Income by Race, Fresno, 2020